 In our code below, we are going to define a while loop, like we did above, which receives our user’s guess.
 But in this example, we are going to use while to check how many times a user has guessed the number.
 If that number is more than 4, the loop will not run.
 Here’s our code:

 import random magic_number = random.randint(1,20) attempts = 0 while attempts < 5: print("Guess a number between 1 and 20:") guess = int(input()) attempts = attempts + 1 if guess == magic_number: break print("You have guessed the magic number!")

-break statement.
-You can learn more about the Python break statement in our guide here.
+You can learn more about the break keyword in our Python break statement guide.

 Let’s test our code to see if it works.
 When we guess a number incorrectly, our loop runs again like this: